kfitz/presentations.kfitz.info/utk.md

 - public investment

 Note:  What I'm hoping to argue today is in large part that the scholarly communication infrastructures on which we build, develop, design, and publish our work have deep implications for our abilities
-	- to work toward social and epistemic justice
+	- to work toward social and epistemic justice in our communication practices
-	- to center communities of practice and their concerns
+	- to center communities of practice and their concerns in our work
 	- to enable trustworthy governance and decision-making that is led by the communities that our publications and platforms are intended to serve
 	- and to secure public investment in order to ensure that scholarly communication can become actually equitable